Ellen's Kitchen HomePage

 1 cup blue mix

-Dipping ORANGE and VIOLET or orange and green on opposite ends make two deliciously gaudy color combinations.
+Dipping ORANGE and VIOLET or orange and green on opposite ends of yellow eggs make two deliciously gaudy color combinations.

 Return to Top